zie87/wth_woth/doc/manual/manual.md

 ![logo](./images/logo.png)

-*Wagic, the Homebrew?!* is not intended to be used in any way which infringes upon the rights of others.
+*Wagic: War of the Homebrew?!* is not intended to be used in any way which infringes upon the rights of others.
 Repeated use of this product may result in dizziness, exhaustion, and involuntary planeswalking.

 **Please play Wagic responsibly.**